 The PUF is a unique endowment for the benefit of The University of Texas and Texas A&M University (TAMU) Systems.
-Dividends, interest, and gains/losses (difference between cost and selling price) on investments serve to change the net assets of the PUF.
-A portion of this income is then added to the AUF along with the surface income from the 2 million acres of PUF lands.
+Dividends, interest, and both realized and unrealized gains/losses on investments serve to change the net position of the PUF.
+A portion of this income is then distributed to the Available University Fund (AUF) along with the surface income from the 2 million acres of PUF lands.
 Because of its uniqueness, this fund is reported as a separate fund group on U. T. System Administration's books only.

-Of the funds that flow into the AUF, one-third is distributed to the TAMU System and two-thirds remains within the U. T. System.
-U. T. System and the TAMU System may issue bonds totaling 20% and 10% respectively, of the total PUF book value for the construction and major renovation of plant facilities at institutions.
+U. T. System and the TAMU System may issue bonds and notes totaling 20% and 10% respectively, of the total PUF book value for the construction and major renovation of plant facilities at institutions.
 PUF bond service is paid from each system's respective share of AUF income.